diego-ninja/laravel-devices/docs/README.md

   - `advertising_id`: is a unique, user-resettable, and user-deletable ID for advertising - ([Google](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en), [Apple](https://developer.apple.com/documentation/adsupport/asidentifiermanager/advertisingidentifier))

 ## Credits
-This package is developed and maintained by [Diego Rin](https://diego.ninja).
+This project is developed and maintained by 🥷 [Diego Rin](https://diego.ninja) and [Davide Pizzato](https://github.com/dvdpzzt-kimia) in their free time.

 ## License
 The MIT License (MIT).
 Please see [License File](../LICENSE) for more information.